rsmiller/rsmiller/README.md

 <h2 align="left">Hi 👋!
-My name is Ryan Miller and I'm a .NET Developer and occasional IT Manager, from the DFW area.</h2>
+My name is Ryan Miller and I'm a .NET Developer from the DFW area.</h2>

 ###